4 important considerations for victims of collapsed structures

 Once rescuers are, in fact, ready to free victims trapped in the rubble, it will be critically important for them to coordinate the effort with medical personnel, particularly if the victim is thought to also have crush syndrome, so as to optimize the victim’s physiologic status prior to the “lift” of the debris.
 Without this coordination of care, the victim may suffer a sudden and fatal release of potassium and other cellular debris into the bloodstream when the affected limb is suddenly freed.

-These basic tenets of medical care for victims trapped in a rubble pile can be applied not only to major earthquakes, but to other structural collapse scenarios as one may see after a large tornado, hurricane, or other event causing structural failure.
-Take the events in Nepal as an opportunity to discuss your local disaster medical plan with your agency leadership.
+These basic tenets of medical care for victims trapped in a rubble pile can be applied not only to major earthquakes, but to other structural collapse scenarios as one may see after a large tornado, hurricane or other event causing structural failure.
+Take the time to discuss your local disaster medical plan with your agency leadership.